Annapurna Circuit 17 Days

 Letdar to Thorang Phedi, or Thorang High Camp

-Again a relatively easy day to get used to the altitude before we have to cross the highest point in the trek, and possibly the highest point you have been on in your life.
-From Letdar we will continue to climb along the east bank of the Jarang Khola to Thorung Phedi, a rock-strewn meadow surrounded by vertical cliffs at 4420 meter.
-Blue sheep and even snow leopards can be sometimes seen in this valley.
-High in the skies above us we can see lammergeyers and Himalayan griffons circling around (3-4 hrs).
+Again, it's a reasonably simple day to acclimate to the altitude before reaching the highest point of the climb and potentially the greatest point of your life.
+We will climb along the east bank of the Jarang Khola from Letdar to Thorung Phedi.
+It is a rock-strewn meadow surrounded by towering cliffs at 4,420 meters.
+Blue sheep and even snow leopards can sometimes be seen in this valley.
+High in the skies above us, we can see lammergeiers and Himalayan griffons circling around (3–4 hours).

 Thorang-Muktinath (3800m) via Thorang La Pass (5416m)

 Today is a long trek starting before sunrise at maybe 04:00 hrs to reach the pass by 09:00/10:00 hrs at the latest, as otherwise weather conditions will greatly affect the journey.
-We cross over at an altitude of 5416m so can be exposed to strong winds if crossing too late.
+We cross over at an altitude of 5,416 m, so we can be exposed to strong winds if we cross too late.
 Local people have used this trail for hundreds of years to bring herds of sheep and yaks in and out of Manang.
 Thus the trail, while often steep, is well defined and easy to follow.
 Snow can block the pass at any time of the year if there has been an unseasonable storm.
-It takes from four to six hours from Thorung Phedi to the pass, but the many false summits mean the climb seems to go on for ever.
+It takes from four to six hours from Thorung Phedi to the pass, but the many false summits mean the climb seem to go on forever.
 At the Thorung La pass, with its traditional prayer flags and stone cairn we will have outstanding views.
-You can see the Annapunas, Gangapurna and Khatung Kang, a heavily glaciated peak.
-Amazingly there is a teashop here on top of the pass at 5416 meter.
-From here we start a long descend of about 1600 meter with outstanding views of Dhaulagiri mountain standing alone in the distance across the valley.
+You can see the Annapurnas, Gangapurna and Khatung Kang, a heavily glaciated peak.
+Amazingly there is a teashop here on top of the pass at 5,416 meters.
+From here we start a long descend of about 1,600 meter with outstanding views of Dhaulagiri mountain standing alone in the distance across the valley.
 After the trail becomes less steep we will enter grassy fields and cross meadows to our final destination of Muktinath, which means place of Nirvana and is home to the Muktinath temple as well as several monasteries.
 It is said that all sorrows you feel are relieved when visiting the Temple, which is a scared pilgrimage site to both Hindus and Buddhists.
 The main pilgrimage normally takes place in September.
 The Temple is dedicated to Lord Vishnu and has 108 waterspouts around it from which Holy water pours.
 Another attraction nearby is the Jwala Mai Temple and this contains a spring and an eternal flame fed by natural underground gas (9 hrs).